-*Our cleaning processes have been increased ensuring touch surfaces and communal areas are carefully cleaned more often.
+*Our cleaning processes will continue ensuring touch surfaces and communal areas are carefully cleaned more often.
 All touch surfaces are being wiped down with sanitizer at the beginning, middle and end of every day.

 *On busier days these cleaning measures will be increased furthermore.

-Our staff off site will abide by the site rules in which they find themselves but retain the right to implement their own safety measures if risk is compromised.
+Our staff off site will abide by the site rules in which they find themselves but retain the right to implement their own safety measures if they wish.

-The Mental Health Foundation has put together some great advise on looking after your mental health during this pandemic https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak
+The Mental Health Foundation has put together some great advise on looking after your mental health https://www.mentalhealth.org.uk/publications/looking-after-your-mental-health-during-coronavirus-outbreak